 When my boyfriend arrived the next day, he wanted to go to one of the famous Singaporean Hawker Centers, a kind of Asian food court.
 The food is not only cheap, but can also be regional so for example, you can find Chinese food at Maxwell Hawker Center or Indian food at the Tekka Center located in the Little India district.

-The Tekka Center in Little India quickly became my boyfriend’s favorite and he wanted to go and eat biryani there very day.
+The Tekka Center in Little India quickly became my boyfriend’s favorite and he wanted to go and eat biryani there every day.
 I sampled some of the famous Indian palak paneer (spicy spinach with tofu) with chapati and it was excellent, but some might get put off by the fact that most of the people eating at these food courts don’t use any cutlery, following traditional Indian customs by eating with their hands.

 Raffles Place